Zerg00s/FlowPowerAppsMigrator/README.md

 - Place the exported package in the `\src` directory
 - Run `Migrate-Packages.bat` script

 # Latest Updates
+### 3.8.2 Version - 2022-09-28

+#### Changes
+- Added a check of the source and target site permissions.
+If the user does not have the required permissions, the app migrator will stop and display an error message.

+#### Known issues
+- Occasional error: `Access is denied (Exception from HRESULT: 0x80070005 (E_ACCESSDENIED))`.
+This error is typically nothing to do with permissions.
+It is hard to diagnose, but one of the fixes is to delete a target site and rung the app migrator again.
+- Migrated lists with custom content types end up with extra content type that should be deleted manually, after migration.
+- Migrated lists might need fields to be added to the content type or a form.

+# Latest Updates
 ### 3.8.1 Version - 2022-09-04